 Related Reading: Flower Decorating with Blue Mason Jars

 I opted for four bottles because they just fit perfectly on my door.
 But a whole slew of them would look great too.

 No flowers in my garden yet.
-So I bought two small bunches.
-Of course you only need a few flowers for those bottles, so I had enough to make a matching bouquet on a side table close by.
+So I bought two small bunches of grocery store flowers.
+Of course, you only need a few flowers for these tiny bottles, so I had enough to make a matching bouquet on a side table close by.

-My living room is all coordinated, it doesn’t know what has come over me 😉
+My living room is all coordinated now, it doesn’t know what has come over me.